 Place them on top of that melted butter.

-Place eggs, milk, cinnamon, and vanilla in a medium sized mixing bowl and make like Michael Jackson (beat it).
+Place eggs, milk, cinnamon, and vanilla in a medium mixing bowl and mix well.

 Pour this mixture over your cinnamon rolls.